mrc-rpprcht/ansible-role-icingabeat/README.md

 Ansible Role Icingabeat
 =========

-An easy to use Ansible Role to intsall and configure Icingabeat.
+An easy to use Ansible Role to install and configure Icingabeat.

 Requirements
 ------------